apache/camel-website/content/_index.md

 {{< div >}}
 ## Data Formats

-Camel supports around 50 data formats, allowing to <mark>translate messages</mark> in multiple formats.
+Camel supports around 50 data formats, allowing to <mark>translate messages</mark> in multiple formats, and with support from industry standard formats from finance, telco, health-care, and more.
 {{< /div >}}
 {{< /div >}}